 5 | Logistics Tools

-The constant communication and various tracking tools available in supply management software helps to prevent delays and other logistical issues by catching issues quickly, drastically reducing the chance of inefficient communication channels slowing things down.
+The constant communication and various tracking tools available in supply management software help to prevent delays and other logistical issues by catching issues quickly, drastically reducing the chance of inefficient communication channels slowing things down.
+Over the past few years, there have been heavy investments in logistics software to improve the outbound supply chain.
+These logistics tools also help to support sustainability initiatives to track a company’s carbon footprint in the transportation process.

 6 | Collaboration Tools

-Collaboration tools allow different parties along the supply to chain to communicate with each other efficiently and effectively.
+Supply Chain Collaboration tools allow different parties along the supply chain to communicate with each other efficiently and effectively.
 Having such a comprehensive portal for collaboration makes doing business more efficient, but it also reduces the chances of miscommunications.
+It is important to find a communication and collaboration platform designed for the supply chain that gives every participant a seat at the table to provide updates, have visibility, and ensure data integrity.

 7 | Warehouse Management